agoodloe/LDunnDistributedTM/ContinuousConsistency.md

 the execution of a distributed application), but the allowable behavior is tightly constrained.

-*Linearizability* is essentially the strongest consistency consistency model.
+*Linearizability* [@10.1145/78969.78972] is essentially the strongest common consistency model.
 It is known variously as *atomic consistency*, *strict consistency*, and sometimes *external consistency*.
-In the context of database transactions (which come with other guarantees, like *isolation*, that are more specific to databases), the analogous condition is called *strict serializability.* A linearizable execution is defined by three features:
+In the context of database transactions (which come with other guarantees, like *isolation*, that are more specific to databases), the analogous condition is called *strict serializability.* A linearizable execution is defined by three
+features:

 - All processes agree on a single, global total order defined across all accesses
 - That is consistent with external order